EDIA principles

-Diversity, Equity, and Inclusion (DEI) is a framework focused on ensuring that people of all races, genders, abilities, or socioeconomic backgrounds are represented, treated fairly, and genuinely valued.
-Diversity brings a range of perspectives to healthcare teams; equity adapts systems to account for different starting points and lived experiences; and inclusion ensures that every individual feels seen, heard, and empowered to participate fully in both care and workplace culture.
-The following are core tenets of DEI:
+Equity, Diversity, Inclusion, and Access (EDIA) is a framework focused on ensuring that people of all races, genders, abilities, or socioeconomic backgrounds are represented, treated fairly, and genuinely valued.
+The following are core tenets of EDIA:

 Equity is not the same as equality.
 Equity accounts for different starting points and lived experiences, tailoring supports to achieve comparable outcomes.